HVDC Italy–Corsica–Sardinia: SACOI 2 - 1992 upgrade

 In 1992 the mercury arc converters at Codrongianos and San Dalmazio were decommissioned and two new converters stations were built, using air-cooled, air-insulated thyristor valves similar to those supplied for the connection at Lucciana.
 At the Sardinian end, the new converter station was built next to the existing station but at the mainland end a new converter station was built at Suvereto, as this site offered in opposite to San Dalmazio an interconnection to the 380 kV grid.
 At the same time, the rating of the scheme was increased to 300 MW, keeping the same voltage of 200 kV.

 As well as in Suvereto as in Codrongianos, the converters are situated in halls with a length of 38 metres, a width of 15 metres and a height of 11 metres.

 SACOI 3

-It is planned to replace the existing scheme with a bipolar system with a transmission rate of 400 MW called SACOI 3.
-It will also operate with a voltage of 200 kV.
-While the overhead lines can be used without modification, the underground and underwater cables have to be replaced for the higher transmission rate.
-Two new converters will also be built at the existing sites in Suvereto and Codrongianos.
+The existing SACOI 2 scheme is to be replaced by a bipolar, multi-terminal HVDC system known as SACOI 3, with a rated capacity of 400 MW and ±200 kV voltage.

+The new link will fully replace existing converter stations and cables.
+Overhead lines are largely reusable, but submarine and underground cables must be replaced to support the higher rating.
+Two new converter stations will be installed at Suvereto (mainland Italy) and Codrongianos (Sardinia), as well as a new station in Corsica (Lucciana).

+In December 2024 / early 2025, public consultation activities were held ahead of construction.
+Construction of land-based sections began in early 2025.
+The project is expected to enter commercial operation around 2029.

+Under normal conditions, the 400 MW link will transmit up to 300 MW between Sardinia and mainland Italy, while Corsica is allocated up to 100 MW on a baseload basis.
+Corsican withdrawal may be increased (up to 150 MW) if the SARCO link between Corsica and Sardinia is unavailable.

+The total estimated investment is approximately €1.35 billion.
+Partial funding (around €200 million) has been allocated under the European REPowerEU programme.